matys1/lab1-web/book-notes/part-3.md

 A tool that helps you build curves: http://cubic-bezier.com/
 The example of animated dog: https://htmljenn.com/mckinley-talking.html
 A tool to build SVG graphics and animate them: https://inkscape.org/en/

+## LESSON 16

+Continue with reading & notes.